 7. Limit or Eliminate Alcohol

 Alcohol dehydrates your body and skin.
 This dehydration can cause the delicate area around your eyes to appear sunken and dark.
 Also, alcohol can cause bloodshot, tired eyes.
-Taking it easy on the alcohol by having no more than one glass per day.
+Take it easy on the alcohol by having no more than one glass per day.
 I would suggest drinking lots of water instead.
-You will feel fresher, your eyes will be wide open, welcoming and your skin around your eyes will glow since they will be more hydrated.
+You will feel fresher, your eyes will be wide open and the skin around your eyes will glow because it’s more hydrated.

 8. Put Down Those Cigarettes for Good!

-Did you know that smoking cigarettes dries out the skin and weakens the skin on your face as well as your whole body?
-It also causes premature aging around the eyes, in particular.
-The chemicals found in cigarettes are toxic and can cause irritation around the eyes, which could result in dark circles or bags in addition to a wrinkled, droopy appearance.
-If addiction has got you in its grips, you may want to try electronic cigarettes.
+Did you know that smoking cigarettes dries out and weakens the skin on your face as well as your whole body?
+It also causes premature aging around the eyes in particular.
+The chemicals found in cigarettes are toxic and can cause irritation around the eyes, which could result in dark circles or undereye bags in addition to a wrinkled, droopy appearance.
+If addiction has got you in its grips, you may want to try some natural approaches to quitting smoking.

-9. Try a Cold Compress … and a Cucumber
+9. Try a Cold Compress … and Cucumbers

 If your eyes are swollen and puffy, try a cold compress.
 Not only can this help reduce puffy eyes, it can be very relaxing which adds to a youthful appearance.
-You can achieve this by using chilled spoons on top of your eyes, cucumber slices, or even chilled, dampened tea bags with a drop of lavender essential oil added.
-The cool temperature is what makes this at home remedy effective.
+You can achieve this by using chilled spoons on top of your eyes, slices of cucumbers, or even chilled, dampened tea bags with a drop of lavender essential oil added.
+The cool temperature is what makes this home remedy effective.

 10. Watch Out for That Sunshine